panoply/syncify/docs/src/views/docs/usage/directory-structures.md

 Syncify projects adopt a hierarchical **input** ➔ **output** structure, allowing developers to organize files and folders within the input directory as they see fit, including mimicking flat structures if desired.
 While this flexible hierarchy offers powerful customization, it may feel unfamiliar to developers accustomed to the flat structure of the Shopify CLI.

+> Syncify currently enforces a strict hierarchical structure and does not support flat structures.
+However, plans are in place to introduce flat structure compatibility in a future minor version release.

 :::: grid row dir-struc my-5
 ::: grid col fs-sm bd-bad